WHAT DO KIDNEYS DO?

 - Kidney stones

-All of these health problems can and will damage the nephrons in your kidneys, possibly leading to kidney failure.
+All of these health problems can damage the nephrons in your kidneys, possibly leading to kidney failure.

-If the nephrons are damaged, they cannot filter wastes out of your blood.
-This will lead to a buildup of wastes and fluid in your body, and will make you sick.
+If the nephrons are compromised, they cannot efficiently filter wastes out of your blood.
+This will lead to a buildup of wastes and fluid in your body, making you sick.

 WHEN IS DIALYSIS NEEDED?